The Sinclair Method for Alcohol Addiction

 Can Vivitrol be used for TSM like naltrexone?

-Maybe.
-The Sinclair Method is studied much less than other types of alcohol treatment, but there is evidence that naltrexone in all forms can reduce cravings and decrease heavy drinking days, including in its once-a-month injection form known as Vivitrol.
+No, but Vivitrol can help you reduce your heavy drinking days.
+There is evidence that naltrexone in all forms can reduce cravings and decrease heavy drinking days, including in its once-a-month injection form known as Vivitrol.
 In one study, treatment with Vivitrol resulted in 25% greater reduction of heavy drinking days than counseling alone.
 In another study, Vivitrol showed greater success with those who were totally abstinent from drinking for a week ahead of receiving the shot.

 How long does the Sinclair Method usually take to work?

 According to a survey from the C Three Foundation, more than half of the survey participants reduced their drinking by 70% in 6-12 months.
 Like any recovery method, The Sinclair Method isn’t an overnight fix, but a gradual solution.

 What type of doctors prescribe naltrexone?